St. Louis Community Outreach

 St. Louis, like each of the FBI’s , has a community outreach program that complements and strengthens our many efforts to protect you, your businesses, and your families in concrete ways through a range of activities and initiatives.

 Our recent activities include:

 - Each spring we hold our Citizens Academy, where we invite a cross section of recognized business, civic, and religious leaders to learn firsthand about our operations and programs.
 The purpose is to demystify our work and create new contacts and channels for working together and sharing information.

 - In 1990, the Director’s Community Leadership Award program was launched to recognize individuals or organizations that have a positive impact in our community.
 Over the last few years, the annual award has gained significant importance and prestige, with the Director of the FBI personally making this presentation to those who have made an impact in the areas of crime reduction, drug deterrence, and other public safety and security initiatives.
-For 2012, we honored Kimberly Ritter, an advocate for victims of sex trafficking.
+For 2014, we honored Wehrenberg Theatres for its long-standing commitment to protecting children.

 |A student dresses up